panniru/sri-sankl.github.io/source/_posts/2016-01-26-metaprogramming-in-ruby-implementing-class-extension-mixins.markdown

  `attr_on_basic()` method defines a method for each `:hra`, `:city_compensatory_allowance`, `:employer_pf_contribution`, `:bonus_payment` component.
 These component definations will fetch their respected value percentages from  `payslip_breakups` model and it will calculate it's absolute value by using `basic` and will return the final result.

->Thank you for reading the post.
+>Thank you for reading this post.
 Feel free to comment.
 >Happy Coding..:)

 ######References: